How to Make a Budget in Excel: Our Simple Step-by-Step Guide

 Step 3: Add Formulas to Automate

-To make your budget template look a little more visually appealing, select the entire section.
+To make your Excel budget look a little cleaner, select the entire section.
 Then, use the borders tool on the workbook’s “Home” tab (looks like a square divided into four) and choose “All Borders.”
 To make it even easier to read, you can also shade a few areas.

-Once you like the look of your spreadsheet, it’s time to add the formulas that will automatically keep track of everything for you.
+Once you like the look of your budget spreadsheet, it’s time to add the formulas that will automatically calculate everything for you.
 In the example below, I added “Total” to the B11 cell.
 However, you can add it at the bottom of however many sources of income you want to track.

 After you have your “Total” label, select everything in the “Planned” column and use the “AutoSum” feature to get your total for the month.
 Alternatively, you can also select the last line in that column and input the formula “=SUM(E4:E10)”.
 Of course, you’ll want to replace the E4 and E10 designations with the range of cells you want to add together.
 Repeat this process for your “Actual” and “Difference” column.